 What’s your idea of taking a risk?
 Bungee jumping or helicopter skiing off the highest peak?
 Scuba-diving in shark infested waters the way my husband does?
 I’ve got to wonder why people attempt such daredevil activities.
 Seeking a thrill and an adrenaline high?
 Pushing the boundaries and proving they’re invincible?
+If you do, or someone you know does you can find out what activities or injuries if any would be compensation worthy though a personal injury lawyer, you can find out more here.

 An author writes her or his novel and then faces the arduous process of risking rejection from agents and publishing houses.
 Once published, 5-Star reviews on Amazon and other online vendors are like savoring chocolate-covered caramel, but negative reviews can be tough to swallow.
 I try to shake the dust off and move on.
 Good reviews are a lovely gift to any author and make it more likely she or he will be able to sell more books in the future.
 Writing is well worth the risk for me.